Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

 ## Populating COMP1B1.ima and COMP1B2.ima with source

-This mirrors the process described above for COMP1A1: and COMP1A2:
+This mirrors the process described above for COMP1A1: and COMP1A2:, now applied to COMP1B1: and COMP1B2:

 ####
-    On Linux, in ~/ucsd_p-trek (the ucsd-psystem-fs scripts directory):
+    On Linux, in ~/ucsd_p-trek (the ucsd-psystem-fs_tools scripts directory):
     ./putcomp1b1

     On Windows, in D:\PCE directory:
     scp .../ucsd_p-trek/XFER.ima .

-    In PCE\data\pce-trek.inc :
+    On Windows, edit the configuration include file D:\PCE\data\pce-trek.inc to use the following
+    floppy configuration:
     floppy1: BOOT2F2.ima
     floppy2: COMP1B1.ima
     floppy3: COMP1B2.ima
     floppy4: XFER.ima   (h=1)

-    In D:\PCE directory:
+    On Windows, in D:\PCE directory:
     run-trek

-    In p-System:
+    In p-System Filer:
     fzCOMP1B1:       (zero COMP1B1:)
     Destroy COMP1B1: ? y
     Duplicate dir ? n
     Are there 640 blks on the disk ?
 (Y/N) y
     New vol name ?
 COMP1B1:
-    COMP1A1: correct ? y
+    COMP1B1: correct ? y
-    COMP1A1: zeroed
+    COMP1B1: zeroed

     zCOMP1B2:       (zero COMP1B2:)
-    . . .
+    Destroy COMP1B2: ? y
+    Duplicate dir ? n
+    Are there 640 blks on the disk ?
+(Y/N) y
+    New vol name ?
+COMP1B2:
+    COMP1B2: correct ? y
+    COMP1B2: zeroed

     t
     Transfer what file ?
 XFER:?